Pittsburgh Steelers: Logo and uniforms

 In 2012, the Steelers introduced a new third uniform, consisting of a yellow jersey with black horizontal lines (making a bumble bee like pattern) with black lettering and black numbers placed inside a white box, to represent the jerseys worn by the Steelers in their 1934 season.
-The rest of the uniform consists of beige pants, yellow with black horizontal stripped socks, and the Steelers regular black helmet.
+The rest of the uniform consists of beige pants, yellow with black horizontal striped socks, and the Steelers regular black helmet.
 The uniforms were used for the Steelers' 80th anniversary season.
 Much like the previous alternate these jerseys were so popular that they were used up through the 2016 season.
 The jerseys were nicknamed the "bumblebee jerseys" due to looking like the pattern of a bumblebee.
 The jerseys were retired after the 2016 season.

 Also in 2016, the Steelers introduced its alternate black Color Rush uniforms.
 These were based on the uniforms they wore from 1946 to 1965, but with black pants in place of either gold or white pants.

-In 2018, the Steelers unveiled a third uniform based on those worn by the Steel Curtain teams of the 1970s.
+In 2018, the Steelers unveiled a third uniform based on those worn from 1968 to 1997, coinciding with the Steel Curtain teams of the 1970s.
 It is similar to the current uniforms but without the Steelers logo on the left chest and use block lettering and numbers in place of Futura Condensed.

 In 1979, the team owners were approached by then-Iowa Hawkeyes Head Coach Hayden Fry about designing his fading college team's uniforms in the image of the Steelers.
 Three days later, the owners sent Fry the reproduction jerseys (home and away versions) of then quarterback Terry Bradshaw.
 Today, the Hawkeyes still retain the 1979 Steelers uniforms as their home, and away colors.